RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </table></div>

 <p>
-Enter log message “Branched 1.x” and press OK.
+Enter log message "Branched 1.x" and press OK.
 </p>

 <p>
 In the left pane under branches you will now see a folder named 1.x.
-Right-click on <code>branches/1.x</code> and choose <strong>Checkout …</strong>.
+Right-click on <code>branches/1.x</code> and choose <strong>Checkout</strong>.
 </p>
 <div ><table >
 	<tr >